yalmip/yalmip.github.io/_posts/examples/2016-09-17-robustmpc.md

 ### Open-loop minimax solution

 A prediction horizon N=10 is used.
 We first derive a symbolic expression of the future outputs by symbolically simulating the predictions.
 Note that we use an explicit representation of the predictions.
-In the [Examples.DP dynamic programming] example, we used an implicit representation by declaring the state updates via equality constraints.
+In the [explicit MPC](/example/explicitmpc) example, we used an implicit representation by declaring the state updates via equality constraints.
 This does not make sense here, since we want the model to hold robustly.
 An uncertain equality constraint does not make sense.
+Instead, we explicitly express future states as a function of the current state, and the control and disturbance sequence.

 ````matlab
 N = 10;